Anoushka1485/Anoushka/README.md

 I am a Software Engineer with 2.5+ years of industry experience and a strong background in **Data Analytics Engineering, data platforms, and cloud technologies**.
 I am currently pursuing my **Master’s in Data Analytics Engineering at Northeastern University**.
 My academic and professional work focuses on building data-driven solutions, designing scalable data models, and translating business problems into analytical insights.

-I have hands-on experience with **Python, SQL, ETL pipelines, cloud platforms (GCP, Snowflake)**, and database design.
+I have hands-on experience with **Python, SQL, ETL pipelines, cloud platforms (GCP, Snowflake, AWS, SSMS)**, and database design.
 I enjoy working on end-to-end data projects—from requirements gathering and modeling to implementation and analysis.

 ---